-Here is a follow-up to an article we wrote a few weeks ago about fuel additives.
+Here is a follow-up to an article we wrote a while ago about fuel additives.
 If you haven’t read it yet, here is a link.

 Let’s take a look at some standard claims and see what’s is true, what is possible, and what is not.